gojiplus/ycombo/readme.md

-# 🚀 ycombo: Post Random GitHub Repo to Hacker News
+# 🚀 ycombo: Post a Random GitHub Repo. to Hacker News

 This GitHub Action picks a random public repo from your GitHub profile (or orgs) and submits it to [Hacker News](https://news.ycombinator.com/submit) via a headless browser using your session cookie.